NativeScript/docs/content/guide/core/application.md

 description: Handling application global state
 ---

-The Application class provides abstraction over the platform-specific application implementations([android.app.Application](https://developer.android.com/reference/android/app/Application) for Android and [UIApplication](https://developer.apple.com/documentation/uikit/uiapplication?language=objc) for iOS).
-It lets you handle the app's lifecycle events, send Broadcasts on Android or add a Notification observer on IOS, etc.
+The Application class provides the wrapper around [android.app.Application](https://developer.android.com/reference/android/app/Application) for Android and [UIApplication](https://developer.apple.com/documentation/uikit/uiapplication?language=objc) for iOS.
+With this class you handle the app's lifecycle events, send Broadcasts on Android or add a Notification observer on IOS, etc.

 ## Use Application class

 ### Register a broadcast receiver

 To register a broadcast receiver, you follow these 3 steps:
-1. Import the `Application` class.
+1. Import the `Application` class from `@nativescript/core`.
 ```ts
 import { Application, isAndroid } from '@nativescript/core';
 ```
-2. Get the wrapper for Android application instance.
+2. Get the wrapper object for [android.app.Application](https://developer.android.com/reference/android/app/Application) instance.
 Use the `android` property to get the wrapper around [android.app.Application](https://developer.android.com/reference/android/app/Application).

 ```ts
 const androidApp: AndroidApplication = Application.android
 ```